 Why Does My Vagina Itch Sometimes?

 An itchy vagina is common and can be caused by a number of factors.
 These include allergies or dermatological issues.
-It may also be an age thing as well.
+It can also be related to your age.

-Women who are nearing menopause or have already gone through that aging change can have more itching due to dry skin around the vagina.
+Women who are nearing menopause or have already gone through menopause have more itching due to dry skin around the vagina.
 Younger women who experience itching discomfort may have a bacteria imbalance like a yeast infection.